shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 </p>

 # __Visualization__
 We conduct the __sensitivity analysis__ to examine the `demand uncertainty` on the newsvendor's decisions and profit.
-Taking the first derivative of `r` and `Q_0` in __Theorem 1__, the retailer's order quantity and profit `decreases` with barter commission, while the order quantity `increase`s and profit `decreases` with the value of the product that the retailer will buy.
+Taking the first derivative of `r` and `Q_0` in __Theorem 1__, the retailer's order quantity and profit `decreases` with barter commission, while the order quantity `increases` and profit `decreases` with the value of the product that the retailer will buy.
 In addition, the profitability of barter `increases` with barter commission and `decreases` with the value of the product that the retailer will buy.
 The following is the sensitivity analyses of `demand uncertainty`.

 __Theorem 1__, The retailer’s optimal order quantity `Q∗` satisfies`(rp + s)F (Q∗ ) + [(1 − r)p − v]F (Q∗ − Q0) = p + s − c`.